Birdie0/discord-webhooks-guide/docs/examples/reddit.md

 ## Link embed

-Best with link post which are video or gifs. `"allowed_mentions"` will disable everyone/here mentions in content if there any, user/role mentions will still work if you wish to add any. big text posts (over 1k characters).
+Best with link post which are video or GIFs. `"allowed_mentions"` will disable everyone/here mentions in content if there any, user/role mentions will still work if you wish to add any. big text posts (over 1k characters).

 ```json
 {